Target Australia increases its offer through the Catch e-commerce platform

 New York - Wesfarmers, the owners of the Australian division of US department store operator Target, has decided to accelerate the integration of its online retail brands and offline.

-One year after acquiring Catch for $ 230 million, Wesfarmers has taken a further step toward full integration of the e-commerce site into its department store division, launching thousands of Target Australia products - including fashion, items for home and toys for men, women and children - on the Catch website.
+One year after acquiring Catch for 230 million dollars, Wesfarmers has taken a further step toward full integration of the e-commerce site into its department store division, launching thousands of Target Australia products - including fashion, items for home and toys for men, women and children - on the Catch website.

 Target Australia bets on Catch online to reduce its dependence on offline